drupol/not-a-number.io/_posts/random/2019-04-07-eufossa-hackathon-security-php-symfony.md

 ## The participants

-During two days, participants coming mostly from Europe, but surprisingly also from Switzerland, Morocco, Russia and even US and Cuba, were having a complete programme with meetings, goals and tasks.
+During two days, participants coming mostly from Europe, Morocco, Russia and even US and Cuba, were having a complete programme with meetings, goals and tasks.

 Those 50 selected developers were personally invited a month before the event and most of them were PHP heads, driving the PHP world and shaking the trends since a couple of years.